 Training for Success in Canada’s Regenerative Medicine Sector

 Building the skills and knowledge essential for careers in the regenerative medicine sector is challenging.
 To help set our trainees up for success, SCN has partnered with BioTalent Canada, a leader in the human resource and technical training space in Canada’s bio-economy, to offer access to a series of Technical Skills Fundamentals online courses.
-These courses will provide SCN trainees with an introduction to the best practices and quality monitoring standards that are required for the cell and gene therapy manufacturing and subsequent clinical translation.
-Successful applicants will also participate in an interactive session with industry and academic subject matter experts who will provide career insights, discuss what they look for in new hires and answer your career-related questions.
+These courses will provide SCN trainees with an introduction to the best practices and quality monitoring standards that are required for the clinical and commercial translation of cell and gene therapies.
+Course participants will also participate in an interactive online session featuring industry and academic experts who will describe the skillsets required for careers within the regenerative medicine sector.

 This opportunity provides SCN trainees with: